Learn about the practical applications, limitations and ethical considerations of using AI.

 Microsoft Copilot when accessed via your Sussex account will ensure your data is protected and is the recommended AI tool.
 For other AI tools you will need to ensure, where possible, that you opt out of data collection.

-Find out how to access help and support, and find additional links and examples of practice, on the main AI in Teaching and Assessment page.
+Find out how to access help and support and find additional links and examples of practice.

 See more from Artificial Intelligence in teaching and assessment